Fixer-uppers, Tips to Remember

 Thinking of buying a fixer-upper that fits your budget rather than a fully renovated dream space asking top dollar?
 We have some helpful tips to help you make an informed decision.

-For many buyers, however, this slightly under market value asking price is enough to have a New York home buyer chomping at the bit to make that gorgeous fixer-upper his or her own.
-You see, the benefits of the fixer-upper are many…a custom renovation renovation contains only the features you want to see, as well as instant equity in the property should you ever decide to sell.
+For many buyers, however, this slightly under market value asking price is enough to have a New York home buyer champing at the bit to make that gorgeous fixer-upper his or her own.
+The benefits of the fixer-upper are many…a custom renovation contains only the features you want to see, as well as instant equity in the property should you ever decide to sell.

 To get you going on your fixer-upper journey, please take into consideration these key points: